 Long term disability insurance - Also called LTD, this type of insurance policy is designed to last for many years – through retirement if needed – replacing 50%-80% of your income if something happens and you are unable to work.
-It may be purchased through the workplace, but even more comprehensive coverage may be obtained in the form of an individual disability policy purchased through a broker or financial advisor.
+It may be purchased through the workplace, but even more comprehensive coverage may be obtained in the form of an individual disability policy purchased through a broker or financial representative.

 Disability coverage is one of the most important tools you can have to protect your family and livelihood – but that protection is only as good as the policy you purchase.
 Start by talking with your financial professional or a trusted insurance broker.
 They should be able to suggest possibilities and determine the right amount of coverage.